emosahebeh/cv4.1/Excel Sorting/sorting.md

 - Contract: 6 Months
 - Contract: short contract
 - the publisher is #Jobster and the job content is in dutch
+- Dutch AND any other language is needed